betterwithchem/organic_molecules_simulations/README.md

 ## Known Issues

-Sometimes it happen that Python throws the following error when importing numpy:
+Sometimes it happens that Python throws the following error when importing numpy:

 `ImportError: Error importing numpy: you should not try to import numpy from
         its source directory; please exit the numpy source tree, and relaunch